IC Bus: Motorcoach prototypes

 At the 2008 American Public Transportation Association Expo trade show, Navistar announced its intention to enter the intercity motorcoach segment by 2010, unveiling two prototypes produced by IC Bus.
 Using the MaxxForce 13 powerplant, IC Bus produced a 40-foot-long prototype alongside a 45-foot prototype.
 Using wind-tunnel design, the company predicted similar fuel efficiency gains that were seen with the streamlined International ProStar semitractor.

 Following the two prototypes, IC Bus abandoned its efforts in the motorcoach segment, concentrating its commercial buses on school bus derivatives and the HC-Series (a cutaway variant of the International DuraStar).

-Low Floor IC CE Shorty

-In 2008, Navistar announced that they would be developing an ICCE Low Floor Shorty School Bus.
-This involved producing a low floor chassis designed specifically for the CE Shorty.
-The bus remained the same on the outside in terms of design.
-It was unknown when production of this bus would start, however due to unknown circumstances, IC Bus abandoned release of the Low Floor IC CE Shorty.
-The idea of a low floor school bus however, was never completely abandoned, as Collins would introduce their own Low Floor Type A school bus in 2017 built using a RAM low floor chassis.